orthographiepro/sofa-setup-action/README.md

   SOFA_VERSION_FOR_DEPS: [Internal] Variable used to install different deps upon SOFA version

-  BOOST_ROOT: [Windows only] Directory where Boost was installed, needed for CMake detection
+  BOOST_ROOT: [Windows] Directory where Boost was installed, needed for CMake detection
-  Boost_ROOT: [Windows only] Directory where Boost was installed, needed for CMake detection
+  Boost_ROOT: [Windows] Directory where Boost was installed, needed for CMake detection

-  EIGEN3_ROOT: [Windows only] Directory where Eigen was installed, needed for CMake detection
+  EIGEN3_ROOT: [Windows] Directory where Eigen was installed, needed for CMake detection
-  Eigen3_ROOT: [Windows only] Directory where Eigen was installed, needed for CMake detection
+  Eigen3_ROOT: [Windows] Directory where Eigen was installed, needed for CMake detection

   SOFA_ROOT: Directory where SOFA was installed
 ```